braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 For more information, visit the [iOS SDK Integration Guide][4].

-## In App Message with Custom UI
+## In-App Message with Custom UI

-For platforms which support In App Messages via Custom UI, your app can be configured to read the data model received by the Braze SDK.
+For platforms which support In-App Messages via Custom UI, your app can be configured to read the data model received by the Braze SDK.
 This information will contain the fields configured in the dashboard (title, body, button text, colors, etc.) which your app can read and display accordingly.
 This data can also be used to customize Braze's native In App Message templates into your existing app designs.

 [1]: {{ site.baseurl }}/developer_guide/platform_integration_guides/fireos/initial_sdk_setup/
 [2]: {{ site.baseurl }}/developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration/